Four Limbed Staff Pose -Chaturanga Dandasana

-- Firm your shoulders flat on your back and make your back muscles strong.
-Make sure your lower belly is lifting in and up and your tailbone is pointing toward your feet.
-Firm the front of your body into the back of your body.
+- Starting from Plank Pose, firm your shoulder blades flat on your back and make your back muscles strong.
+Draw lower belly towards your spine and think about your tailbone pointing toward your feet.

-- Rock forward a little over the toes, so you are projecting your body forward.
+- Rock slightly forward, over the toes, so you are projecting your body forward.

-- This pose is usually a transition between other poses as in Sun Salutations or vinyasas.
-You can also practice it by itself and hold it for between 10 to 30 seconds.
+- This pose is usually a transition between other poses as in Sun Salutations or Vinyasas.
+You can also practise it by itself and hold it for between 10 to 30 seconds.

 - On an inhale transition into Upward facing dog pose.
-If you can keep your back in plank (no collapsing in the lower back) you can also push back up to Plank pose on an out-breath.
+If you can keep your lower back from collapsing, you can also push back up to Plank pose on an out-breath.

-- This can be a difficult pose for complete beginners!
-Start with knees-chest-chin / Ashtanga Namaskara: From Plank pose lower your knees, keep your core engaged and move your chest and chin towards the floor.
+- Or substitute Chaturanga with Knees-chest-chin / Ashtanga Namaskara: From Plank pose lower your knees, keep your core engaged and move your chest and chin towards the floor.
 Keep your shoulders up away from the floor and keep your chest open.
-See below for more variations on this pose that will help lead you to the full expression.

 - Strengthens the core, wrists, arms and legs.